 21 -?- Market: Reflects decreasing stock prices and pessimism among investors.

-22 Study of how a society tries to satisfy unlimited wants through the
+22 Study of how a society tries to satisfy unlimited wants through the use of limited resources.

 24 An element of uncertainty or possibility of loss.